TristanWebber/garage_monitor/arduino/README.md

 openssl s_client -connect your-broker.com:8883 -showcerts < /dev/null 2> /dev/null | openssl x509
 ```

-Then the certificate can be copy/pasted into the `ca_cert.h` file.
+Then the certificate can be copy/pasted into the `_ca_cert.h` file, after renaming by dropping the leading `_`.
+The template header file is named this way because the `.gitignore` is set to ignore the certificate file to prevent accidental sharing of potentially sensitive information.

 ### MQTT